winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 ### Updating Preview Environments

-When a GitHub event `pull_request.synchronize` is received, we will look again for `*.main.w` files.
-We will then update the Flyio project(s) with the new code.
+When a GitHub event `pull_request.synchronize` is received, we will look for all of the projects will use the GitHub repository mentioned in the event.

-New entrypoints will require new preview environments to be created.
-We will use the same process as the one described in the previous section.

-Entrypoints that aren't there anymore will require the preview environment to be deleted.
-We will use the same process as the one described in the next section.

 The entries in the Cloud.Table will be updated to update the last time the preview environment was updated.